-The minimum expenditure for the artwork, including but not limited to design, fabrication, and installation, shall be one percent of the construction valuation, with the following tiers:
+The minimum expenditure for the artwork, including but not limited to design, fabrication, and installation, shall be is one-quarter of one percent of the construction valuation, with the following tiers:, with an expenditure cap of one hundred thousand dollars, or such minimum expenditure and/or expenditure cap that is set forth in the Cupertino General Plan.

-- A. 1% of the first \$100 million of construction valuation. - B. 0.9% of construction valuation for valuation in excess of \$100 million.
+a) 1% of the first \$100 million of construction valuation

+b) .9% of construction valuation for valuation in excess of \$100 million.